yquake2/yquake2/doc/070_packaging.md

     * game.so
   * ... (the same for other addons)

-Yamagi Quake2 will get the directory the `quake2` executable is in from the system and then look in that directory (and nowhere else!) for the `ref_*.so` renderer libraries.
+Yamagi Quake2 will get the directory, the `quake2` executable is in, from the system and then look in that directory (and nowhere else!) for the `ref_*.so` renderer libraries.
 It will look for `game.so` there first, but if it's not found in the binary directory, it will look for it in all directories that are also searched for game data.
 This is for better compatibility with mods that might ship their own game.so.

 You can **just symlink the executables to a directory in the $PATH**,